Critical Challenges and Guidelines in Evaluating Synthetic Tabular Data: A Systematic Review: Introduction

 Access to high-quality data is fundamental to advancing scientific research.
 In disciplines such as healthcare, data is pivotal to enhance patient care, optimise resource management, and enable the discovery of new medical insights, particularly with the rise of artificial intelligence.
 Structured health data, such as tabular electronic health records, have been recognised as having one of the highest potential to provide timely and relevant information in clinical decision-making \cite{Tayefi2021ChallengesAO}.
 However, complex data-sharing governance rules have resulted in health data being locked away in isolated silos \cite{articleCruz,unknownAsiimwe}, where they generally remain inaccessible except to a few researchers \cite{inproceedingsLefebvre}.
 This inevitably hampers reproducible health research, hindering the advancement of patient care and impeding the future potential of clinical artificial intelligence \cite{articleBernardi}.

 There is an urgent need to democratise access to health data \cite{inproceedingsLefebvre} without losing sight of patient privacy and confidentiality \cite{articleSmit}.
-In this context, synthetic health data emerges as an attractive solution to address this challenge, and institutions worldwide are increasingly recognising their potential.
+In this context, synthetic health data emerges as an attractive solution to address this challenge, and institutions worldwide are increasingly recognising their potential, while also raising new challenges around data fidelity, bias propagation, and privacy risks.
 For example, the United States Department of Health and Human Services has made available a Synthetic Health Data Generation Engine\footnote{https://aspe.hhs.gov/synthetic-health-data-generation-engine-accelerate-patient-centered-outcomes-research} to accelerate patient-centred outcomes research and “address the need for research-quality synthetic data”.
 The United Kingdom’s National Health Service (NHS) has rolled out an `Artificial Data Pilot'\footnote{https://digital.nhs.uk/services/artificial-data} that aims to “provide users with large volumes of data that share some of the characteristics of real data while protecting patient confidentiality”.
 Similar efforts are recorded in Canada’s health economic hub Health City \cite{HealthCity} and Germany’s Charité Lab\footnote{https://claim.charite.de/en/} for Artificial Intelligence in Medicine.

 Research-quality synthetic data (the focus of our work) can be used to rapidly develop and test preliminary hypotheses before applying them to real datasets \cite{articleKokosi}.
 They can also improve the research pipeline by acting as a proxy for real-world data \cite{articleGiuffre}.
 Furthermore, the controlled generation of synthetic health data can include a balanced representation of different demographic groups \cite{Micheletti2023.09.26.23296163}.
 This would ensure that the previously underrepresented socio-demographic groups are adequately represented, thereby mitigating biases in health research that arise from skewed real-world health datasets and, in turn, address model fairness \cite{unknownPreprint, articleBarbierato,unknownBreugel}.